FantasticFiasco/todo-cqrs/README.md

 Given a Todo list with items 'Buy cheese' & 'Wash the car'<br/>
 When the first item is marked as complete<br/>
 Then only those items are listed<br/>
-And only the second item is listed as active
+And only the second item is listed as incomplete

 ### Item incompletion changes the list